 Led by David Rainbow

-Travel with Dr. David Rainbow, Russian historian and native Californian, for a unique Northern Californian adventure.
+Travel with Dr. David Rainbow, Russian historian, and native Californian, for a unique Northern Californian adventure.
 The first half of the trip we will hike and stay along the rugged Northern California coast.
 The second half of the trip we will stay in the heart of San Francisco.
 The goal of the trip will be to explore Russia’s long history on America’s western frontier.
-We’ll stay at Russia’s nineteenth century colonial outpost at Fort Ross, explore the beautiful Russian River, and see firsthand the legacies of Russians in San Francisco.
+We’ll stay at Russia’s nineteenth-century colonial outpost at Fort Ross, explore the beautiful Russian River, and see firsthand the legacies of Russians in San Francisco.
 This trip is for anyone who likes the outdoors, wants to visit one of the most interesting cities in America, and is curious about how global connections in history have shaped the United States.
-Travel dates are May 16 – 23, 2020.
-Contact Dr. Rainbow or visit the trip website for more information about the trip and how you can get credit toward a minor in Russian studies.
+Contact Dr. Rainbow for more information about the trip and how you can get credit toward a minor in Russian studies.
 Please visit the Russian and Eastern European Initiative website for other program opportunities.

 Trip deposits are non-refundable.
-Students are financially responsible for trip balances; program fees may not be refunded within 45 days of travel.
+Students are financially responsible for trip balances; program fees may not be refunded within 90 days of travel.
 Please check with your trip leader on payment schedules.
-Acceptance into a program is acknowledgement of all travel-related and program fees.
+Acceptance into a program is acknowledgment of all travel-related and program fees.